catalyticlabs/catalytic-sdk-java/README-INTERNAL.md

 $ openapi-generator generate -i https://catalyticsdkapi.azurewebsites.net/swagger/v1/swagger.json -g java -o new --additional-properties=apiPackage=org.catalytic.sdk.api,modelPackage=org.catalytic.sdk.model,dateLibrary=java8,groupId=org.catalytic,invokerPackage=org.catalytic.sdk,java8=true,hideGenerationTimestamp=true --skip-validate-spec
 ```

 **Note**: this generates code in the dir `new/` and you'll need to manually move things to the appropriate dirs.
 Not everything that gets generated is code that we want.
-For example we don't want to update our `composer.json` file or this `README.md` file.
+For example we don't want to update our `composer.json` fileMetadata or this `README.md` fileMetadata.

 ## Requirements